r1ghtwr0ng/lap2/README.md

 ---
 ## **Usage**

+The documentation for LAP2 project can be found [here](https://r1ghtwr0ng.github.io/lap2/LAP2.html).<br>
 It is recommended that you use the project inside a Docker container.
 To do that, follow the instructions in the next section:

 ### **Docker Setup**